gopidesupavan/dq-tool/README.md

 ## Constraints

-dq-tool supports the following constraint types:
+qualink supports the following constraint types:

 - **Completeness**: Ensures a column has no null values or meets a minimum completeness ratio.
 - **Uniqueness**: Checks for duplicate values in a column.